Nina-nina123/RF-Agent/QAs from textbooks/dataset&benchmark/README.md

 - /SFT/Qwen3-0.6B/validation_QTSA_mix
 - /SFT/Qwen3-0.6B/testbench

-For the size of files, we divide them into smaller files, like xxx(1).jsonl.
+For the size of files, we divide them into smaller files, like `xxx(1).jsonl`, and saved in united folder, like `xxx/`.

 ## File Description